charlesm93/charlesm93.github.io/_pages/about.md

 * <span style="color:Salmon">I am on the job market this year!</span> I am looking for research positions, including faculty positions, in statistics, data science, and machine learning which would start in the summer/fall of 2025.
 Feel free to reach out if you wish to share an opportunity.

-* I will be visiting the University of Manchester and its Center for AI Fundamentals on January 13th - 16th.
-During the visit, I will give a talk at the _AI Fun with ELLIS_ seminar on "Markov chain Monte Carlo and variational inference in the age of parallel computation".
+* May 2025: I will attend AISTATS in Thailand to present our recent paper on [Variational Inference in Location-Scale Families](https://arxiv.org/abs/2410.11067).

+* June 2025: I will attend BayesComp in Singapore to chair a session on "Parallel Computation for Markov chain Monte Carlo", and give an invited talk at the session on "Advances in Variational Inference".

 ## Past News

+* January 2025: I gave a talk on "Markov chain Monte Carlo and variational inference in the age of parallel computation" at the _AI Fun with ELLIS_ seminar, hosted by the University of Manchester.

-* I will be attending NeurIPS 2024 in Vancouver to present our latest work on [EigenVI](https://arxiv.org/abs/2410.24054)
+* December 2024: I attended NeurIPS in Vancouver to present our latest work on [EigenVI](https://arxiv.org/abs/2410.24054)

-* I will be attending the workshop on "Recent Advances and Future Directions for Sampling" at Yale on October 16th - 18th.
+* October 2024: I attended the workshop on "Recent Advances and Future Directions for Sampling" at Yale.

-* [StanCon 2024](https://mc-stan.org/events/stancon2024/) will be held at Oxford University in the UK, September 12th - 14th!
+* September 2024: [StanCon 2024](https://mc-stan.org/events/stancon2024/) took place at Oxford University!

 (last updated: January 2025)